Are you curious to know more about Belgium UNESCO sites? You’re going to want to check out this list of the best historic sites in Belgium!

 Dating back to the 10th century, the square has been the very heart of the Belgian capital for commerce and city life for hundreds of years.
 The gilded townhomes and the Town Hall still stand proud on the edge of this bustling square.
 The square is packed with history and is a wonderful place to explore as a family.
 It ranks as one of the best things to do in Brussels with kids.

-Art Nouveau Town Homes in Brussels
+#6 Art Nouveau Town Homes in Brussels

 #7 Plantin-Moretus Museum in Antwerp

 Christophe Plantin was born into a poor family in France and moved to Antwerp in the middle of the 16th century where he started a successful publishing business.
-He went on to become one of the most influential figures of Antwerp society.
+He went on to become one of the most influential figures in Antwerp society.
 As a deft diplomat, he achieved something relatively unheard of in his time – the printing of scientific books.

 The architectural value of the building and the importance of the archives on display, from what was once the most prolific publishing house in the 16th century, earned the museum a UNESCO World Heritage listing in 2005.
-Strolling around the lavish mansion looking at the artefacts, including paintings by Rubens, is one of the best things to do in Antwerp.
+Strolling around the lavish mansion and looking at the artifacts, including paintings by Rubens, is one of the best things to do in Antwerp.

 While most people who visit Belgium are likely to spend most of their time in Brussels, there are many more wonderful cities to visit that are just as spectacular.
 Beyond Brussels, here are 5 others that make for an amazing day trip that you don’t want to miss.

-As a holidaymaker…
+As a Holidaymaker